Azure/onboarding-guidance/DevTest/Mobile DevOps/xamarin-test-cloud.md

     * Initiate a release

-14. Navigate back to Xamarin Test Cloud.
+14. Navigate to Xamarin Test Cloud.
 You should see that your test run has completed successfully, without any failures.
-Click on the *Credit Card Number Too Short Display* test in the left hand menu.
+Click on the **Credit Card Number Too Short Display** test in the left hand menu.

     ![Screenshot](../../Images/XTC/vsts-xtc-17.png)